H.S. FOOTBALL: Foxboro comes up short to Duxbury in MIAA Div. 4 semifinal

 Duxbury claimed its first lead just 64 seconds into the second half when Festa completed a 62-yard TD pass against Foxboro’s single defensive coverage over the middle to James Anderson.

 That trend continued.
-Festa completed a 30-yard pass to Brady Madigan on the first play of the Green Dragons' second offensive set of the second half, advancing the ball to the Foxboro 29-yard line.
-Then he completed a third down 16-yard strike to Walsh, advancing the ball to the Warriors' 18-yard line and a TD pass from nine yards out to create a 24-14 lead.
+Festa completed a 30-yard pass to Brady Madigan on the first play of the Green Dragons’ second offensive set of the second half, advancing the ball to the Foxboro 29-yard line.
+Then he completed a third-down 16-yard strike to Walsh, advancing the ball to the Warriors’ 18-yard line, and a TD pass from nine yards out created a 24-14 lead.

-But, Foxboro would score just once more on its next seven offensive series.
-"Penalties didn't help us, we didn't have penalties all year," Martinelli explained of two costly second half flags, not to mention judgmental calls by officials that allowed two apparent out of bounds catches, one that kept a Duxbury drive alive for a TD and another on a late third quarter TD.
+But Foxboro would score just once more on its next seven offensive series.
+“Penalties didn’t help us, we didn’t have penalties all year,” Martinelli explained of two costly second-half flags, not to mention judgment calls by officials that allowed two apparent out-of-bounds catches, one that kept a Duxbury drive alive for a TD and another on a late third-quarter TD.

 “You make your own breaks.”